atifih/Good_README_Generator/README.md

  ![](images/image5.png)

- Finally, a link to the developer's github profile coupled with links to their email address are provided, coupled with a status message from the application on whether the readme file was generated successfully.
+ Finally, a link to the developer's github profile coupled with links to their email address are provided, along with a status message from the application on whether the readme file was generated successfully.

   ## License